-The Dictionary of Old Norse Prose (ONP) is part of The Arnamagnæan Collection in the Department of Nordic Studies and Linguistics (NorS) at the University of Copenhagen.
-Our NorS page is here.
-Read here about ONP’s: history, printed publications, orthography, user’s guide, abbreviations and symbols.
+The Dictionary of Old Norse Prose (ONP) is part of The Arnamagnæan Collection in the Department of Nordic Studies and Linguistics (NorS) at the University of Copenhagen (our NorS page is here).
+The dictionary is funded through the Arnamagnæan Commission.
+Read about ONP’s printed publications, orthography, users’ guide, abbreviations and symbols.
 The word of the day is published on our Twitter feed with a sample definition and citation.

-Editors (current editors with link): Aldís Sigurðardóttir; Alex Speed Kjeldsen; Bent Chr.
-Jacobsen; Christopher Sanders; Ellert Þór Jóhannsson; Eva Rode; Helle Degnbol; James E. Knirk; Maria Arvidsson; Simonetta Battista; Tarrin Wills; Þorbjörg Helgadóttir; contact: firstname.lastname@example.org
+Editors: Aldís Sigurðardóttir; Alex Speed Kjeldsen; Bent Chr.
+Jacobsen; Christopher Sanders; Ellert Þór Jóhannsson; Eva Rode; Helle Degnbol; James E. Knirk; Maria Arvidsson; Simonetta Battista; Tarrin Wills; Þorbjörg Helgadóttir.
+Contact: email@example.com.
+Follow us on: